kemurphy/Galvanized/README.md

 # Galvanized

-A very simple JIT VM written in Rust and using libjit.
+A simple JIT VM written using Rust and libjit

 # Requires: